yjlo123/runtime-tutorial/raw.md

 Moreover, the arguments can be strings for the following cases:
 1. `add` two strings to concatenate them
 2. `add` a string/integer to an integer/string to concatenate them
-3. `mul` a string by an integer to repeate the string a number of times
+3. `mul` a string by an integer to repeat the string certain times

 ```runtime-embedded-box-0-190
 add z 'Hello' 'World'